TosbackCgusBridge-Bot/CGUs-versions/Michaels/Privacy Policy.md

 Questions

-You can contact us at custhelp@michaels.com, or at any time from your mobile phone, text **"HELP"** to: 273283.
+For Michaels Customer Service call 1-800-642-4235.
+You can contact us at custhelp@michaels.com, or at any time from your mobile phone, text **"HELP"** to: **273283**.
 We can answer any questions you have about the program.

 To Stop The Program

 To stop the messages coming to your phone, you can opt out of the program via SMS.
-Just text the word **"STOP"** to: 273283.
+Just text the word **"STOP"** to: **273283**.
 You'll receive a one-time opt-out confirmation text message.
 After that, you will receive no future messages.

 Terms &.
 Conditions